Auschwitz Facts – 37 Horrifying Facts About Auschwitz

 In addition to the above Soviet prisoners of war, homosexuals, people with disabilities and prisoners of conscience or religious faith which included a number of Jehovah’s Witnesses were also gassed.

-The total number of people who were killed in Auschwitz was greater than the British and American losses combined.
+Another interesting piece of Auschwitz facts is that the total number of people who were killed in Auschwitz was greater than the British and American losses combined.

 16% of all the Jews killed in the Holocaust died at Auschwitz.